Value-stream mapping

 Whereas a value stream map represents a core business process that adds value to a material product, a value chain diagram shows an overview of all activities within a company.
 Other business activities may be represented in "value stream diagrams" and/or other kinds of diagram that represent business processes that create and use business data.

 Purpose

 The purpose of value-stream mapping is to identify and remove or reduce "waste" in value streams, thereby increasing the efficiency of a given value stream.
 Waste removal is intended to increase productivity by creating leaner operations which in turn make waste and quality problems easier to identify.

 Applications

-Value-stream mapping has supporting methods that are often used in Lean environments to analyze and design flows at the system level (across multiple processes).
+Value-stream mapping has supporting methods that are often used in lean environments to analyze and design flows at the system level (across multiple processes).

-Although value-stream mapping is often associated with manufacturing, it is also used in logistics, supply chain, service related industries, healthcare, software development, product development, and administrative and office processes.
+Although value-stream mapping is often associated with manufacturing, it is also used in logistics, supply chain, service related industries, healthcare, software development, product development, project management, and administrative and office processes.